 - Young adults can apply to the Advancing Futures program up until the day before they turn 25 and can receive supports to pursue their educational goals for up to 5 years or until the day before they turn 31

 How to apply

 Eligible young adults who are interested in signing a TAP Agreement can contact the Transition to Adulthood Program at [email protected].

-They will be connected with an Intake and Admissions staff member who will schedule a meeting to discuss the program and next steps.
+They will be connected with an Admissions staff member who will schedule a meeting to discuss the program and next steps.

 Download the Transition to Adulthood Program brochure.
 It includes a summary of the benefits, 4 areas of services, financial support and a typical monthly budget.

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.